emdrayallday/intro-to-react/README.md

 need a unique key, don't use index b/c when the array is reordered the index will change.

 This is used so react doesn't have to rerender everything, if you sort something it will only move the unique key

+# Props
+child gets what it gets, props are immutable

+# state
+-- untracked input -- react is not keeping track of state

+a component can have it's own state, but only change it's own state.

+must use es6 class component